 The following is a basic guide to the terms that are frequently used in the modelling industry.
-We have a more comprehensive list available should you wish to know more.
 However, we do not recommend you to fully rely on these terms and urge you to always find out exactly what the photographer wants from you, in order to avoid any misunderstandings.
+We would like to remind you that even though we do list some adult the modelling types do not allow any sexual explicit posts or images on our site.
+We have listed them, so if you ever get ask, you know what it is that you are being asked to do.
+We would also recommend you look at our Basic Modelling Glossary of Terms as a guide when booking shoots.

 FASHION MODEL:- Fashion models are the ones who promote clothing or accessories.
-Female fashion models are generally tall (5'9" to 6"), young (16 to 21 years old) and thin (24 to 34).
+Female fashion models are generally tall (5'9" to 6") and young (16 to 21 years old).
 Male fashion models are generally 5'11" or taller and also are young (18 to 25 years old).

 EDITORIAL FASHION MODEL:- These models are the ones you find in the editorial spreads of pages like Elle, Vogue, Glamour, etc. You MUST fit the modelling requirements for a "Fashion Model" (listed above) in order to be considered for this category.